Police confirm fleeing suspect shot dead by RCMP was Calgary woman’s killer - Red Deer Advocate

 Police said he instead drove El-Dib to a northeast neighbourhood and parked behind a home before stabbing her about 40 times and cutting her throat.

-She was able to escape despite her injuries, but Bettahar shot her at least twice in the backyard — forensic evidence suggests she was already on the ground when she was shot the second time.
+She was able to escape despite her injuries, but Bettahar shot her at least twice in the backyard .

 Racha El-Dib, Nadia’s sister, said Bettahar’s actions have broken her family.